lukasnunesj/lukasnunesj/README.md

 <details open>
   <summary>:speech_balloon: Info </summary>

 <p>I live in Limeira, a city in the countryside of São Paulo, Brazil.
-I'm 22 yo and I've been programming since 2015.
-I'm current workig at Kabum, the biggest e-commerce of eletronics from Latin America, and some sometimes I play with some new technologies and tools here on this profile. </p>
+I'm 22 yo, and I've been programming since 2015.
+Currently, I'm working at Kabum, the biggest e-commerce of electronics from Latin America, and some sometimes I play with some new technologies and tools, which I push here on this profile. </p>

-- 🔭 I’m currently working on a react project called WordOfToday
+- 🔭 I’m currently working on improving my skills at Javascript (node and front end frameworks)

 - 🌱 I’m currently learning about good practices of Clean Code!
 And God, I have a lot to work on.

 - 🤔 I’m looking for help with soft skills.
 I am very bad at organizing and finishing what I've started.

-- 💬 Ask me about literally anythig!
+- 💬 Ask me about literally anything!
 I like to talk about pretty much any topic.
 I love learning something new!

 - ⚡ Fun fact: I know how to read Korean alphabet even though I don't understand Korean language.